British Army during the French Revolutionary and Napoleonic Wars: Recruits

 Unlike other armies of the time, the British did not use conscription to bolster army numbers, with enlistment remaining voluntary.
 In periods of long service, battalions generally operated under strength; many discharges and deaths were due to wounds and disease.
-During the Peninsular Campaign, the army lost almost 25,000 men from wounds and disease while fewer than 9,000 were killed directly in action; however more than 30,000 were wounded in action, and many died in the days or weeks to follow.
+During the Peninsular War, the army lost almost 25,000 men from wounds and disease while fewer than 9,000 were killed directly in action; however more than 30,000 were wounded in action, and many died in the days or weeks to follow.
 Seriously under-strength battalions might be dissolved, merged with other remnants into "Provisional battalions" or temporarily drafted into other regiments.